votqanh/WikipediaShortestPath/README.md

 1. `List<String> search(String query, int limit)`: Given a `query`, return up to `limit` page titles that match the query string (per Wikipedia's search service).
 2. `String getPage(String pageTitle)`: Given a `pageTitle`, return the text associated with the Wikipedia page that matches `pageTitle`.
 3. `List<String> zeitgeist(int limit)`: Return the most common `String`s used in `search` and `getPage` requests, with items being sorted in non-increasing count order.
 When many requests have been made, return only `limit` items.
-4. `List<String> trending(int limit)`: Similar to `zeitgeist()`, but returns the most frequent requests made in the last 30 seconds.
+4. `List<String> trending(int timeLimitInSeconds, int maxItems)`: Similar to `zeitgeist()`, but returns the most frequent requests made in the last `timeLimitInSeconds` seconds.
+This method should report at most `maxItems` of the most frequent requests.
 5. `int peakLoad30s()`: What is the maximum number of requests seen in any 30-second window?
 The request count is to include all requests made using the public API of `WikiMediator`, and therefore counts all **five** methods listed as **basic page requests**.

 ## Task 4: `WikiMediatorServer`

 ### **Network Service**

 Implement a server application that wraps a `WikiMediator` instance.
-The server should receive requests over a network Implement a server-based application that receives requests over a network socket and returns results appropriately.
+The server should receive requests over a network.
+Implement a server-based application that receives requests over a network socket and returns results appropriately.
 The server should be capable of handling more than one request simultaneously.

 (To get started, you will find this example helpful: https://github.com/CPEN-221/FibonacciServer.)